Re-Volt-America/rva_pack/README.md

 ## Introduction

-These are the repository where the custom tracks & cars individual packages live together as submodules.
+These are the repositories where the custom tracks & cars individual packages live together as submodules.
 More submodules will be added as more packages come to be (i.e rva_skins).

 ```